dimarcinho/pacman/README.md

 # pacman
-The a clone from the classical one!
+A clone from the classical one!
 Just studying!